mshilts1/micro4R/README.md

 controls.
 2. To use the “frequency” method: the DNA concentration in each sample prior to sequencing.
-3. Both the above, if you want to use both/either of the “prevalence” and “frequency” methods.
+3. To use both/either of the “prevalence” and “frequency” methods, you need all the above.

 Don’t have any negative controls?
 You won’t be able to run `decontam`, and I strongly recommend you include some next time!
 Both negative and